Species distribution modelling with spatio-temporal nearest neighbour Gaussian processes: Methods and Materials

 The above integral is computed using the Laplace approximation as implemented in the \proglang{R} package \pkg{TMB} \citep{Kristensen2016::TMB}.
 We obtain maximum likelihood estimates $\hat{\Theta}$ (with standard errors) for the parameters $\Theta = \left\{\theta,~\bm{\beta},~\mu,~\phi,~\sigma^{2},~\tau\right\}$.
 Predictions (with standard errors) for the random effects $\mathbf{W}_{t}\left(\mathbf{s}\right)$ and $\bm{\epsilon}$ are then obtained by maximizing the joint likelihood $\ell_{J}\left(\hat{\Theta}\right)$ with respect to the random effects.

-\subsection{Predictions}
+\paragraph{Predictions}

 A common task in spatial and spatio-temporal statistics is to predict the random effects and response mean at unobserved sites, either locations which have not been observed or forecasting at future times.
+We obtain predictions in three steps: first the random effects, then the linear predictor including the covariates, and finally the response mean after applying the link function.
+These predictions are easily obtained from our model coupled with the functionality in the \pkg{TMB}.